laingangiang2006/INFO102-Foundations-of-App-Development/README.md

 # INFO102 - Foundations of App Development

-This repository contains all the tasks and projects I have completed for **INFO102 - Foundations of App Development**.
+This repository contains all the tasks and projects I have completed for INFO102 - Foundations of App Development.

 Graded items in this course are **Weekly Work Products** and **Project**.